fluentsinc/rookie-experiments/vs-code/pilot-04-save-workspace/experiment.md

 # **Experiment**

 1. ### A workspace lets you use all the files or folders relevant for a particular project in one place.
-So if you're creating an Android App named "shift", you can create a workspace file named "shift" to use all the files/folders relevant to this project in one place.
-The "shift" workspace file simply keeps the information about what files/folders are used in the project - it doesn't save all the files/folders in the workspace file - and shows the files/folders when you open the workspace file in Visual Code.
+So if you're creating an Android App named "shift", you can create a workspace file named "shift"(you can create any name you like but it's advised you keep things relevant) to use all the files/folders relevant to this project in one place.
+The "shift" workspace file simply stores what files/folders are being used in the project - it doesn't save the actual files/folders in the workspace file - and shows the files/folders when you open the workspace file in Visual Code explorer.
 Let's try all this to _**hit the point home**_.

-2. ### To create a workspace, use the "add folder to workspace" option to add all the files and folders you think that are relevant to the project that you're working on.
+2. ### To create a workspace, use the "add folder to workspace" option to add all the files and folders you think are relevant to the project that you're working on.
 You can access the "add folder to workspace" either from selecting "file" and "add folder to workspace" or from the welcome screen when you open a new window.

 ### **From File Menu**